 Authorize [in writing] the finance department to draw-down the available grant funds

-Upon approval from the Grants Manager, the Business Manager shall prepare the paper or electronic draw-down request.
+Upon approval from the Grants Manager, the Chief Financial Officer shall prepare the paper or electronic draw-down request.
 When the payment is posted by the State Comptroller at the end of the month, a cash receipt is recorded by the Business Department.

 If manual approval of an electronic draw-down is required by the granting agency, the finance department shall comply with the manual requirements.
 For example, TEA at times requests supportive information related to a drawn down such as a detailed general ledger, narrative justification, or summary of expenditures by object code.
-Upon a request from the TEA, the Business Manager shall respond to the request within the allotted time to avoid designation as a “high risk” grantee.
+Upon a request from the TEA, the Chief Financial Officer shall respond to the request within the allotted time to avoid designation as a “high risk” grantee.

-The Business Manager shall be responsible to ensure that the requested draw down amount does not exceed a grant-specific draw down amount, or percentage.
+The Chief Financial Officer shall be responsible to ensure that the requested draw down amount does not exceed a grant-specific draw down amount, or percentage.
 [NOTE: The NCLB draw down percentage is 20% per month and aggregates each month.]

 The final draw-down of grant funds from the granting agency shall be made within the allowable timeframe.
 The grant liquidation guidelines shall be adhered to in making final payment for all goods and services received and placed into service before the end of the grant period.
 The draw down process shall be the same as a monthly or periodic draw down, except that all refunds, rebates, credits, discounts or other adjustments to the general ledger must be recorded in the general ledger prior to submitting the final draw down request.
 [NOTE: There shall be no outstanding purchase orders or pending liquidations at the time of the final draw down of grant funds.]
 The final draw-down shall be reviewed and approved in the same manner as a periodic draw-down.